StevenDye/Parent-Involvement-in-Education-Hypothesis-Testing/README.md

 Summary of files:
  - Master_Notebook.ipynb: Jupyter Notebook documenting the code and the analysis for the project.
 Written for a technical audience
+ - data file
      - pfi_pu.csv: National Household Education Surveys Program of 2016 survey data from the National Center for Education Statistics.
      - pi_df.csv: Cleaned data set
  - data_prep.py: Code used to clean data
  - visualizations.py: Code to produce visualizations
  - hypothesis_tests.py: Code to perform hypothesis testing.